sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 ---
 layout: editorial
 title: Behavioral Design Patterns in Javascript
-description: Focus on how objects communicate with eachother and assigning responsibilites to them.
+description: Focus on how objects communicate with each other and assigning responsibilites to them.
 ---

 # Behavioral Design Patterns

+Focus on how objects communicate with each other and assigning responsibilites to them.

 ## 1. Chain of Responsibility